 Further to export of chat threads, specific messages can be redacted with a placeholder, indicated with a label of your choice.
 For example, say you had a message that included pictures of an individual’s family members that are minors.
 These images could easily be tagged as “private” and then excluded from the 24-hour chat thread with a placeholder, demonstrating the full context of the conversation while protecting the privacy of uninvolved parties.

-Kick those cumbersome spreadsheets to the curb and contact us for a full demonstration!
-We will gladly walk you through an example export using this robust feature of ESI Analyst that is sure to be a hit with both investigators and review teams alike trying to wrangle text-message analysis and review.
+Kick those cumbersome spreadsheets to the curb and contact ESI Analyst for a full demonstration!
+They will gladly walk you through an example export using this robust feature of ESI Analyst that is sure to be a hit with both investigators and review teams alike trying to wrangle text-message analysis and review.